CODR's mission is to break the

 our approach

 God specializes in turning broken, sinful people into agents of love and redemption for a broken and sinful world.
 It’s what he lives for.
-When people have been set free from the prison of their past lives and devote themselves to serving God, they become the solution to the the worlds problems instead of the cause.
+When people have been set free from the prison of their past lives and devote themselves to serving God, they become the solution to the world’s problems instead of the cause.

 We provide weekly Christian worship services inside of the Fort Dodge and Rockwell City IA Prisons and Reentry support for individuals paroling to the Fort Dodge area.
 Our goal is to reduce recidivism by eliminating the conditions that lead individuals to reoffend such as: unemployment, inadequate housing, lack of education, isolation, unhealthy coping strategies and spiritual bankruptcy.
 We help fill these gaps for individuals and provide a Christian community of mentoring and support.
 If you’re interested in being a volunteer and would like more information, check out our “Volunteer Opportunities” tab at the top of the page.